 This causes the indicated autoloaded methods to be compiled up front, rather than deferred to later.
 This is useful for scripts that run for an extended period of time under FastCGI or mod\perl, and for those destined to be crunched by Malcolm Beattie's Perl compiler.
 Use it in conjunction with the methods or method families you plan to use.

 '''

 use CGI qw(-compile :standard :html3);

+or even

+use CGI qw(-compile :all);

 '''